macnick/mapply/README.md

 ### Bug fixes

 1. Fixed the Date reset to today problem.
 All dates are being saved and restored correctly.
+2. Before saving the data to loaclStorage, it is converted to JSON and as a result, all classes and inheritance are destroyed.
+Fixed this by recreating the objects while loading them from the localStorage.

 ## What is next